HappyFrowl/documentation/Linux/SystemAdministration.md

 - `ps` - Lists running processes.
   - By default, it only shows processes for the current user.
   - options:
-    - `a` - Displays all user-triggered processes
+    - `a` - Displays all *user-triggered* processes. in other words: all processes except both session leaders and processes not associated with a terminal
+    - `-A` - Select all processes, Identical to `-e`
     - `u` - "user-oriented": Show username instead of UID
     - `x` - include processes without a terminal
     - `fax` - shows parent child relationship
     - `l`  - output a long format
+    - `-f` - Do full-format listing.
   - Processes in **square brackets** are system or kernel processes.
   - The output of `ps aux` is as follows:
     - Skipping USER, PID, %CPU, %MEM, for it being obvious